Intemnets-Lab/VANET-Broadcast-Protocol/README.md

 | LOG_ALL      | Output all log messages    |

-Extra parameters to the command segments out specific log levels.
-For example, the following code will track the 'Log Function' component found in various functions of VanetBroadcastProtocol.
-The output also shows log severity levels that are above Log\_Function, such as Log\_Error.

-Using LOG\_Debug is useful for debugging because the outputs only include messages at that level and series errors from the above levels.
+Using LOG\_Debug is useful for debugging because outputs include messages at high severities LOG_WARN and LOG_ERROR.